FAQs for new students

 Q: Where can an international ID/PKID number be found?

-An international ID number is the PKID number listed at the bottom of your admission letter.
+Students who opted not to enter their Social Security Number are assigned an international ID number, also known as, PKID number listed at the bottom of your admission letter.

 Q: What postal/ZIP code should students use?